RedHatQE/carbon/docs/definitions/orchestrate.rst

 -------

 Ansible is carbons default orchestrator.
 As we mentioned above each task has a given name (action).
-This name is the ansible playbook name (excluding the file extension).
-Carbon has the ability to find the playbook.
+This name is the ansible playbook name (including the file extension) or a script name (including the file extension).
+Carbon has the ability to find the playbook or script.
 In addition to the required orchestrate base keys, there are more you can define based on your selected orchestrator.
 Lets dive into them..

 .. list-table::
     :widths: auto